slbailey/Retrovue/docs/architecture/SchedulingSystem.md

    - Identifies active SchedulePlans matching the channel and date (based on cron_expression, date ranges)
    - Applies priority resolution (highest priority plan wins)
    - Uses the channel's programming day anchor (`programming_day_start` / `broadcast_day_start`) for time anchoring
-2. **ScheduleDay generation**: Extends the plan horizon by generating ScheduleDay rows 3–4 days in advance:
+2. **ScheduleDay generation**: Extends the plan horizon by generating ScheduleDay rows 3–4 days in advance (EPG horizon):
-   - Retrieves block assignments from the selected plan
+   - Retrieves Zones and their SchedulableAssets from the selected plan
-   - Resolves VirtualAssets to concrete Asset UUIDs
-   - Resolves content references (assets, series, rules) to specific assets
+   - Places SchedulableAssets in Zones with wall-clock times
-   - Anchors schedule-time offsets to programming day start to produce wall-clock times
+   - Anchors Zone time windows to programming day start to produce wall-clock times
    - Creates frozen, immutable ScheduleDay records
+3. **Playlist generation**: Builds resolved playlist by generating PlaylistEntry records from ScheduleDays:
+   - SchedulableAssets expand to physical Assets (VirtualAssets expand here)
+   - Programs expand their asset chains based on play_mode
+   - Creates absolute timecodes for each physical asset
+   - Supports fallback mechanisms
-3. **PlaylogEvent generation**: Builds runtime playlog by generating PlaylogEvents from ScheduleDays:
+4. **PlaylogEvent generation**: Builds runtime playlog by generating PlaylogEvents from Playlists:
-   - Each PlaylogEvent maps to a ScheduleDay and points to a resolved asset or asset segment
+   - Each PlaylogEvent maps to a ScheduleDay slot and points to a resolved physical asset from Playlist
+   - Aligns entries to MasterClock for synchronized playout
    - Creates precise timestamps for playout execution
    - Supports fallback mechanisms and last-minute overrides
-4. **Content eligibility**: Queries assets for eligible content (`state='ready'` and `approved_for_broadcast=true`)
+5. **Content eligibility**: Queries assets for eligible content (`state='ready'` and `approved_for_broadcast=true`)
-5. **Horizon management**: Extends the plan horizon and builds the runtime playlog as needed (rolling 3–4 hours ahead)
+6. **Horizon management**: Extends the plan horizon (ScheduleDay 3–4 days ahead) and builds the runtime playlist/playlog as needed (rolling few hours ahead)
-6. **Timing**: Uses master clock for all timing decisions
+7. **Timing**: Uses MasterClock for all timing decisions

 ### Program director